Skip to main content

 (b) Immediately notify the department by making a notation regarding the prohibition of the developmental disabilities personnel in the medication administration information system database;

-(c) If applicable, immediately notify the county board via the major unusual incident reporting system in accordance with rule 5123-17-02 of the Administrative Code; the county board, as applicable, shall notify the quality assessment registered nurse; and
+(c) If applicable, immediately notify the county board via the major unusual incident reporting system in accordance with rule 5123-17-02 of the Administrative Code; the county board, as applicable, will notify the quality assessment registered nurse; and

 (d) If applicable, immediately notify the delegating nurse.

-(4) The employer shall notify the department by making an entry regarding the corrective action and end of prohibition of the developmental disabilities personnel in the medication administration information system database and, as applicable, the county board, the quality assessment registered nurse, and/or the delegating nurse of the corrective action taken.
+(4) The employer will notify the department by making an entry regarding the corrective action and end of prohibition of the developmental disabilities personnel in the medication administration information system database and, as applicable, the county board, the quality assessment registered nurse, and/or the delegating nurse of the corrective action taken.

 (a) Misfeasance;